-During 2017/18 there will be a major new development at the Church.
-On the north side a new annex will be constructed providing a toilet, a tea and coffee point and a meeting room.
-Gracing the west end of the new room will be a magnificent stained glass window featuring St Francis in a typical Essex riverside landscape.
+In 2018 a new annex was constructed providing a toilet, a tea and coffee point and a meeting room.
+Gracing the west end of the new room is a magnificent stained glass window featuring St Francis in a typical Essex riverside landscape.
 This elegant room is in use for many different activities connected with the church and is also the ideal venue for a self-catered tea after a Baptism or refreshments after a Funeral.

 All Saints Church is the Parish Church of the Parish of Creeksea.
 Creeksea, a rural Parish, is immediately to the west of the town of Burnham-on-Crouch in Essex.
 The vibrant and growing congregation is drawn principally from people living in Burnham.

 The Church building is relatively remote and is on the edge of Burnham Golf Course, Ferry Road Creeksea.
 The approach to the Church is via a lane from Ferry Road to the Church which also forms the drive of Creeksea Hall, and is marked by a large red All Saints’ information board at the entrance.
 There are gates, which should be open.
 The access, which appears to be a private drive, is a public right of way and has been recorded as a non-maintainable public highway by the Essex County Council Highways Department.

 - Car parking is available.